 Colette is the Executive Director and a founder of the Breastfeeding Resource Center.
 She certified as an IBCLC in 1998.
 Colette is the recipient of the 2017 USLCA Award of Excellence.
 She is the third person in history to win this coveted honor.
 Colette works tirelessly to keep this small non-profit organization afloat.
-During the rare times that Colette is not working, she can be found doing Zumba workouts or playing with her granddaughter.
+Colette has three grown children and is the proud grandmother of 2 (who were both breastfed!).
+She resides in Glenside with her husband, Rodney.

 Louisa certified as an IBCLC in 2009.
 She’s worked in both the hospital and out-patient settings.
 Due to the popularity of our Abington office, Louisa now works full-time there.
 She’s also certified in Tummy Time and runs the BRC’s Tummy Time workshops.
 Louisa has been married for over 20 years and has four amazing kids who were all breastfed.
 In her spare time, she can be found driving to softball & soccer games.
 She is never without her kindle as reading is her second passion. (obviously, breastfeeding being her first!)
 She enjoys blogging about books and spending time with her family.

 Jen always knew she wanted to work with babies.
 She says, “I had many issues breastfeeding my second child.
 I was introduced to a breastfeeding counselor who helped me tremendously.
 After receiving that support, I wanted to repay the favor.”
 Jen became a peer breastfeeding counselor, and sat for her IBCLC exam in 2009.
 Jen has been with the BRC since 2007, starting in administration and then as an IBCLC.
 Jen loves her work at the BRC.
 She has been married to her husband for 17 years and has 3 amazing teenage children, all of whom were breastfed.